Video to GIF

 QUICK ANSWER

-The fastest free video-to-GIF converter that still looks good.
-Drop any clip (MP4, MOV, WebM, MKV) and it renders locally in your browser — a two-pass palette keeps colors sharp instead of the washed-out banding most one-click tools produce.
-No upload, no signup, no watermark.
+The fastest free video to GIF converter that still looks good.
+Drop any clip (MP4, MOV, WebM, MKV) and a two-pass palette keeps colors sharp instead of the washed-out banding most one-click tools produce.
+Native ffmpeg on our servers, no signup, no watermark.

 Trusted by creators at startups, agencies, and Fortune 500 teams.